 I use MKV for one reason, because MP4 cannot handle multiple Subtitle files.
 When ripping a video you need two Subtitle tracks, one for Foreign Languages and the other for full subtitles.
 This way if want the watch the video without audio, or if one of my Deaf Friends are watching, I can enable it and enjoy the video.
 Where as the Foreign Language Subtitles show up by default, so that I’m not guessing what their saying in a different language.

 When it comes the Video quality, I’ve gotten the best results using Constant Quality set at 24 for Blu-rays.
 Someone could make a good case for 23 if they didn’t mind a slightly bigger file size.
+For DVD’s set the Constant Quality at “21” to balance quality and file size.
 I keep the Frame Rate constant and set it at “Same as Source”.
 In the Optimize Video section is where I’ve personally lost a lot of time and sleep over.
-Basically the Optimize Video Section works best when it set at “Slower“, the Tune is for “Film”, the H.264 Level set to “4.0”.
-I could explain for hours why I choose these settings, but summing the options to choose is much better.
+Basically the Optimize Video Section works best when it set at “Slower“, the Tune is for “Film”, the H.264 Level set to “4.1”.
+I could explain for hours why I choose these settings, but summing up the options I choose is what I prefer.

 Next up on the list is deciding on what format to encode the audio with.
 In the past I just used passthrough, which is just a perfect copy of the Blu-ray or DVD audio file.
 With time I found my file sizes bigger than what makes sense for me as my digital video library grew.
 FLAC held my interest too for a while, but after some lengthy debates with myself I decided the file size is still to big and the quality difference just isn’t worth it.
 I’ve settle onto MP3 format now because of the following reasons.
 When an MP3 is encoded at 192 kbit/s it becomes very difficult to tell the difference from some of the best formats out there.
 Note that 320 kbit/s isn’t worth it, when someone does a double blind test, odds are that they cannot tell the difference.
-As long as you mix the audio down to 7.1 channels, 5.1 channels, or however my channels the DISC has you’re in the clear for surround sound.
-Even though the audio may have 7.1 channels, it will mix down just fine on even a single speaker cell phone.
+I use the Mixdown setting “Dobly Surround” as way of retaining some surround elements from video.

 As long as someone uses the same settings I show above, they will have a format that loses none of the features and is capable of being play on nearly every device.
 There is no need for programs like VLC so the video is even playable this way either.
 These videos will be hard to distinguish from playing the actual Blu-ray it’s ripped from or new MKV file just made.
 Best of all, these MKV files are very portable at this size.
 They would easily fit on a standard DVD 2-4 times being dependent on the length of the film.
 I find Blu-rays to be a complete waste, but on the other hand the companies sure have made it easy for me to get a high quality digital copy of my favorite videos.
 Anyway, don’t forget to comment below for any help with backing up your Blu-rays, and/or DVDs, by commenting below.